 Women entrepreneurs in Kenya also fared worse in adapting their business to the challenges imposed by the pandemic: female entrepreneurs were less likely than men to start online sales or remote work arrangements, less likely to have received national or local government support, and less likely to have taken a loan to sustain business operations.
-We find that the increased gender gap in business ownership is not present among those that received any national or local government support in response to the crisis, which is particularly relevant in a context where, despite their availability, the majority of Kenyan microentrepreneurs were unaware of the existence of business assistance programs (World Bank, 2020).
+We find that the increased gender gap in business ownership is not present among those that received some form of government support in response to the crisis, which is particularly relevant in a context where, despite their availability, the majority of Kenyan microentrepreneurs were unaware of the existence of business assistance programs (World Bank 2020).

 Beyond entrepreneurship outcomes, the pandemic affected the earnings gap: the gender gap for earnings from the primary income-earning activity increased by Ksh.
-6,600.
+6,600 (about \$541, a 120% difference relative to the pre-pandemic gap).
 These results, along with supporting evidence from respondents' own estimates of their spouses' income, suggest that the pandemic impacted women more severely relative to their spouses.